THREDOpenSource/SYNUtils/README.md

 <a name="Array_fill" />
 ### Array#fill(value: Element, count: Int)

-Add an element to the array a given number of times
+Add an element to the array a given number of times.

 __Arguments__